marianoabdala/marianoabdala.github.io/read.me.md

 - [Design is a Job](https://www.amazon.com/Design-Job-Mike-Monteiro/dp/1937557049)

 And basically anything by the folks at Basecamp ([Getting Real](https://www.amazon.com/Getting-Real-Smarter-Successful-Application/dp/0578012812/), [Rework](https://www.amazon.com/Rework-Jason-Fried-ebook/dp/B002MUAJ2A/), [Remote](https://www.amazon.com/Remote-Office-Required-Jason-Fried-ebook/dp/B00C0ALZ0W/), [It doesn't have to be crazy at work](https://www.amazon.com/gp/product/B079WV79TK/)).

+Reached this far down?!
+Aww, thanks. 😊

+Why not [follow me](https://twitter.com/marianoabdala) on Twitter and letting me know your opinion on these matters?